 When it comes to hurricane losses, you do not have to be in the cone of uncertainty.
 ThompsonBaker is here to ensure you are in the best position possible for safety and recovery should a hurricane strike.
-The 2022 hurricane season was active with Ian plus Nicole and marked the seventh consecutive above-normal Atlantic hurricane season.
-Estimated flood losses from Nicole are expected to be less than \$300 million and Ian to be \$437 million.
-Colorado State University has released its predications that the 2023 Atlantic hurricane season will be "near-average" probability for major hurricanes making landfall along the continental United States coastline and in the Caribbean.
-As is the case with all hurricane seasons, coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them.
-They should prepare the same for every season, regardless of how much activity is predicted.
+The 2023 hurricane season was active with Idalia's 7-12 feet storm surge hitting the Florida Big Bend coastal area with an estimated \$20 billion in damage, and that was during low tide.
+It marked the eighth consecutive above-normal Atlantic hurricane season.
+Colorado State University predications that the 2024 Atlantic hurricane season will be "above-average/hyper-active" probability for major hurricanes making landfall along the continental United States coastline and in the Caribbean.
+As is the case with all hurricane seasons, coastal residents are reminded that it only takes one hurricane making landfall to make it an active season.
+You should prepare the same for every season, regardless of how much activity is predicted.

-The combination of rising inflation, property valuations increasing, ongoing supply disruptions, labor and material shortages, means that the 2023 hurricane season could be a recipe for disaster for insureds.
+The combination of rising inflation, increasing property valuations, ongoing supply disruptions, labor and material shortages, means that the 2024 hurricane season could be a recipe for disaster.
 Therefore, helping you prepare now, reviewing your insurance coverage and partnering with us is more critical than ever.